s3prl/s3prl/README.md

 ```yaml
 phone_path: 'data/cpc_phone'
 ```
-- ***Warning:** these phone alignments correspond to a feature/label for every 10ms, you need to use features with windows of 25 ms and an overlap of 10 ms, we recommand the [Kaldi extracted features](http://www.bit.ly/drive-S3PRL).*
+- ***Warning:** these phone alignments correspond to a feature/label for every 10ms, you need to use features with windows of 25 ms and an overlap of 10 ms, we recommend the [Kaldi extracted features](http://www.bit.ly/drive-S3PRL).*

 #### Montreal Phone Set
 - 72 phone classes, this set is considered in the Mockingjay paper.